TheOdinProject/curriculum/git/git_branches_intro.md

 # Git Branches Introduction
 This lesson is focused on one of the key features of Git: branches.
-Branches allow developers to create a fresh copy of their software repository and experiment.
+Branches allow developers to create a fresh copy of their repositories and experiment.
 Branches can be useful for testing new ideas, compartmentalizing projects, and allowing multiple developers to contribute to the same project simultaneously.

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

 * Be able to answer the question, "What is a branch?"
 * Have a cursory knowledge of Git workflows
-* Create a new branch
+* Know how to create a new branch
-* Merge a branch
+* Know how to merge a branch
-* Delete a branch
+* Know how to delete a branch

 ## Assignment
 1. Read the beginner-friendly [Using Branches](https://www.atlassian.com/git/tutorials/using-branches) tutorial from [Atlassian](https://www.atlassian.com/)